mccafj/King-County-House-Sales-Project/README.md

 Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
 ├── King County Housing Notebook.ipynb  <- Main notebook for project code
 ├── King County Housing Slides.pdf      <- PDF of slides for our presentation
-├── Notes			<- Working notebooks for each member of the authors of this project
+├── Data			                          <- Location of raw dataset
 └── Images                              <- images used and generated in the project